monerodocs/md/docs/proof-of-work/cryptonight.md

 Monero inherited CryptoNight as its proof of work in 2014.
 Since then Monero slightly evolved the algorithm to intentionally break compatibility with released ASIC-s.
-Currently Monero implements CryptoNight v2, a third iteration of original CryptoNight.
+Currently Monero implements CryptoNight v2, a third iteration of original CryptoNight (v0, v1, v2).

 ## The goal is to find small-enough hash